 A Self-Feeding Miracle

 Let your baby try their hand at feeding with Boon's answer to mesh feeders.
 Fill the Pulp silicone teething feeder with squishy fruit or steamed veggies and your tiny diner can gnaw on them and get nourishment through tiny holes.
 You'll love that it's easy to clean and even goes in the dishwasher.
 Baby will love that it's easy to grasp and super soothing when they're teething.

 Available at boon.com; $5.99.

 The Less-Mess Placemat

-The ezpz Happy Mat will make your baby and you smile.
-This silicone placemat keeps foods separated (a big deal for some children) and stays in one place on the table.
+Also from ezpz, the Happy Mat will make your baby and you smile.
+This silicone placemat and plate in one keeps foods separated (a big deal for some children) and stays in one place on the table thanks to a suction feature.
 It's dishwasher-safe for easy cleaning.

 Available at ezpzfun.com; $22.99.